 A male high school senior

-A resident of Prince George's County, MD or is the son of a financial TDZ member
+A resident of Prince George's County, MD or is the son of a financial Tau Delta Zeta chapter member

 Has an overall grade point average of 2.5 (C+) or greater

-The Lynette Thomas Scholarship does not discriminate in its selection policy on the basis of race, color, creed, disability, national/ethic origin, religion or sexual orientation.
+The Lynette Thomas Scholarship does not discriminate in its selection policy based on race, color, creed, disability, national/ethic origin, religion, or sexual orientation.